roberthein/Ease/README.md

 ## Features

+- [X] Animate any value type
+- [X] Set multiple animations for a single value
+- [X] Animation trajectories update when you update the `targetValue`
 - [X] Optimized for Swift 5
-- [X] Supports iOS 9 and up
+- [X] Compatible with iOS 9 and up
-- [X] Animate any value type
-- [X] Add natural spring behaviour to any value change
+- [X] Adds natural spring behaviour to any value change

 ## Supported value types